 Let’s examine how each should be stored.

 Store coconut oil or olive oil the same way which is in a cool, dark location away from light.
-It’s best to store olive or coconut oil in a tinted glass container.
-Both oils should be kept at a temperature between 55-60℉, although they can be refrigerated or frozen if needed.
+It’s best to store either one in a tinted glass container.
+Both should should be kept at a temperature between 55-60℉, although they can be refrigerated or frozen if needed.

 If the temperature of a room rises above 70℉, they should be stored in the refrigerator.
 Leaving either one in warmer temperatures affects shelf life and lessens the quality.

-Coconut oil will stay solid below 76℉, above 76 degrees it will turn to liquid.
+Coconut oil is solid at room temperature below 76℉, above 76 degrees it will turn to liquid.
 It is perfectly fine if it turns to liquid.
 If you wish to freeze it I wrote a whole article dedicated to the freezing process, How to Freeze Coconut Oil.

 Unrefined oil or extra virgin can go bad quicker than refined oils.
 For this reason, many people store them in the refrigerator regardless of the room temperature.